-The numbers are tragic and staggering.
+The numbers are surprising and staggering.
 Between 100 million to 1 billion birds in the United States die each year from flying into windows.
 More than half of window strikes are fatal for birds.

-Birds hit windows during the day because they may see vegetation reflected in the window and think it’s an open area to fly through.
+Birds hit windows during the day because they may see vegetation reflected in your window and think it’s an open area to fly through.
 At night, migratory birds are especially susceptible to hitting windows illuminated by light as they travel.

 1. Hang Your Bird Feeders Properly